Skip to content

 ItemWhyEffort

 Sigstore-signed releasesSelf-update path verifies signatures before swapping the binary.
-Required before recommending public install.~half-day
+Designed in SPEC, not yet wired — the last gap before recommending the public install without caveats.~half-day

-Atomic-replace flow for cloud_backupWizard currently refuses if both slots are full.
+Atomic-replace flow for cloud_backupWizard still refuses if both slots are full.
 The replace flow walks the operator through retiring an old target + wiring a new one safely.~half-day

 Storj / S3 / MinIO / Local-NAS in cloud setupR2 covers most users; these are escape hatches for sovereignty-maximalists.
 Mostly endpoint changes on top of the existing S3-compat code path.~day